-Opera Moves to WebKit
+Opera Moves to WebKit Opera has

 What Does this Mean for Developers?Extension developers may be concerned about this switch because it will probably mean a lot of extra work.
 But never fear!
 Opera will soon release a tool to convert existing OEX extensions into a format friendly to the new Chromium-based Opera.
 There will also be conversion tutorials and developer forums.